Lightning-Universe/lightning-Hivemind/docs/source/strategy_advanced.rst

 Offloading Optimizer State to the CPU
 """""""""""""""""""""""""""""""""""""

-Offloading the Optimizer state to the CPU works the same as :ref:`deepspeed-zero-stage-2-offload`, where we save GPU memory by keeping all optimizer states on the CPU.
+Offloading the Optimizer state to the CPU works the same as Deepspeed Zero-stage-2-offload, where we save GPU memory by keeping all optimizer states on the CPU.

 .. note::
     Enabling these flags means that you must pass in a ``scheduler_fn`` to the ``HivemindStrategy`` instead of relying on a scheduler from ``configure_optimizers``.